 When using both ingredients, introduce them gradually and monitor the skin for bad reactions, adjusting usage as necessary to minimize discomfort.
 And if you have any concerns, you should speak with your dermatologist.

-Adding copper peptides and tretinoin to your skincare routine could be a way to achieve maximum results for a more youthful complexion.
+Adding copper peptides and tretinoin to your skincare routine could be a way to achieve maximum results for a more youthful complexion, it is certainly a combination that I will give a go in the near future.
 Their combined efficacy in enhancing skin texture, reducing signs of aging, and promoting overall skin health is impressive, and plenty of research backs it up.

 For the best results and to mitigate some of the downsides of tretinoin, like redness and the dreaded "purging" phase that may lead to breakouts, it's best to consult with your dermatologist for advice.